tfb34/Mastermind/README.md

 # command-line-mastermind
 Mastermind is a code-breaking game.
 The codebreaker must try to guess the pattern, in both order and color, within twelve turns.
 In this Ruby program, each guess is made by typing four colors in a row on the command prompt or terminal.
 Feedback is provided upon each turn through the use of white and black pegs.
+For more information, https://en.wikipedia.org/wiki/Battleship_(game).

 ## Getting Started
 These instructions will help you get a copy of the game up and running on your computer.